Plague.

 P.K.Ghatak, M.D.

 Plague is an infectious disease of the rodents and small wild mammals.
 It is caused by a bacterium, Yersinia pestis.
 Rats are the natural victims and also hosts of Yersinia pestis.
 Y. pestis spreads among the animals from the bites of the infected fleas known as Xenopsylla cheopis.
 Humans are accidental victims.
-Beside from the bites of infected rat fleas, humans can also get infection while handling dead infected animal having open skin lesions, eating dead animal and occasionally from a patient by inhaling aerosolized bacteria.
+Besides the bites of infected rat fleas, humans can also get infected while handling dead infected animals having open skin lesions, eating dead animals and occasionally from a patient by inhaling aerosolized bacteria.

 The bacteria: